 We strive to keep parents informed and to make our community aware of the many events and happenings at Muddy Brook Elementary School.
 We welcome feedback and suggestions.
-If you are not receiving our weekly Friday email, please contact Will Smith at william.smith@bhrsd.org to sign up.
+If you are not receiving our weekly Friday email, please contact the school for help signing up.